koyo01xp1206/pythonGame_1/README.md

 There are 3 background music that will randomly be picked and played during the game.
 These BGM are originally from the Japanese shooting game called Gradius (グラディウス) which originiates from Famicon (more information about this game can be found [here](https://en.wikipedia.org/wiki/Gradius).
 Not only these BGM are three of my favorites, I wanted to give a retro-vibe to make this game seem as the ones from old days.

 #### Ending sound effect
-You will also notice that once the
+You will also notice that once the winner has been determined, there will be a message displaying on the screen to celebrate sound effect to celebrate

 ## Authors